 But don’t let that stop you.
 If you’re set on switching to a vegan or plant-based diet, it’s simply extra important to make sure that you consume enough of these nutrients through specific food sources and/or supplements.

-Let’s take a look at the nutrients that can be harder to find during a vegan diet transition — and how you can ensure you’re getting enough:
+Let’s take a look at the nutrients that can be harder to find during a vegan diet transition and how you can ensure you’re getting enough of them.

 |Protein||Builds and repairs muscles and tissues, keeps the immune system healthy and more||Beans, lentils, soy products, chickpeas, quinoa, garden peas, nuts, seeds, a glass of Purition|